iden3/docs/mkdocs/docs/protocol/zklogin.md

 proofErr := auth.VerifyProofs(message)
 ```

-Now ZK proof is verified and we can check identity status on chain
+Now that the zk proof is verified, we can check the identity's status on-chain.

-Fist we need access to RPC URL, and address of identity smart-contract
+First, we need access the RPC URL and the address of the identity's smart contract:

 ```go
 const rpc = "https://polygon-mumbai.infura.io/v3/<your-token>"
 const IdentityContract = "0x3e95a7B12e8905E01126E1beA3F1a52D1624A725"
 ```

-Before we can verify a state, we need to extract metadata, and then verify it on chain
+Before we can verify a state, we need to extract the metadata and then verify it on-chain.

 ```go
 token, _:= auth.ExtractMetadata(message)